iRankHub/backend/README.md

    - Create a PostgreSQL database for the project.
    - Rename the `.env.example` to `.env` file in the root directory and add your database configuration:

+4. Install Docker

-4. Install Air for live reloading:
+5. Install Air for live reloading:
    ```bash
    go install github.com/cosmtrek/air@latest
    ```

-5. Start the server:
+6. Start the server:
    ```bash
    air
    ```